-Decter has been affiliated with many of the leading rightist and neoconservative institutions of recent decades.
-She has sat on the boards of the Heritage Foundation, the Center for Security Policy, and the Hoover Institution; was a founding member of the Project for the New American Century and a frequent signatory to its letters; and has been an editor at the rightist publishing imprints Basic Books and Legacy Books, as well as a frequent contributor to the magazines Commentary and First Things (see Writers' Representatives biography).
-Besides the Committee for the Free World, Decter was also involved in the similarly hawkish 1970s anti-détente groups the Coalition for a Democratic Majority and the Committee on the Present Danger (Hoover Digest, 2002).
+Decter has been affiliated with a host of advocacy groups over the years.
+She has sat on the boards of the Heritage Foundation, the Center for Security Policy, and the Hoover Institution; was a founding member of the Project for the New American Century and a frequent signatory to its letters; and worked for decades as an editor at the rightist publishing imprints Basic Books and Legacy Books.
+In the 1980s, she worked with Donald Rumsfeld—about whom she later wrote a fawning biography—to launch the Committee for the Free World, a hardline anticommunist group that built on earlier work by the Coalition for a Democratic Majority and the Committee on the Present Dangerin the 1970s.

-After a middle-class upbringing in Minnesota and an unsuccessful attempt at college, Midge Rosenthal came to New York and began working as a secretary at Commentary.
-While at the magazine, she met Norman Podhoretz, who became her second husband after the end of her first marriage to Moshe Decter.
-In the 1960s, she worked as an editor at Commentary and later at Harper's (see National Humanities Medal biography).
+After a middle-class upbringing in Minnesota and an unsuccessful attempt at college, Midge Rosenthal moved to New York and took a job as a secretary at Commentary, a flagship publication of the emerging neoconservative movement.
+There she met Norman Podhoretz, who became her second husband after the end of her first marriage to Moshe Decter.
+In the 1960s, she worked as an editor at Commentary and later at Harper's.

-In 1981, Decter founded the Committee for the Free World, which pushed for an aggressive Cold War stance until it disbanded in 1990.
-Decter served as executive director (and Rumsfeld as chair) of the group, which was particularly active in backing right-wing paramilitary movements in Latin America.
-Figures associated with the Committee included Abrams and Michael Ledeen, as well as Richard Perle, Paul Wolfowitz, and Jeanne Kirkpatrick.
-Decter also led the short-lived Nicaraguan Freedom Fund.
+Pivoting back to foreign policy in 1981, Decter founded the Committee for the Free World, which pushed for an aggressive Cold War stance until it disbanded in 1990.
+It was particularly active in backing right-wing paramilitary movements in Latin America.
+Decter served as executive director of the group while Donald Rumsfeld served as its chair.
+Other figures associated with the committee included Elliott Abrams, Michael Ledeen, Richard Perle, Paul Wolfowitz, and Jeanne Kirkpatrick.
+Decter also led the short-lived Nicaraguan Freedom Fund during this time.